-I am in the Department of Biology but am also a faculty member of the IDGP in Ecology.
+I am in the Department of Biology but am also a faculty member of CIDD and of the IDGP in Ecology.

-My primary research interest is in the use of ecological theory, particularly life history-based models, in population management.
-I address issues in conservation, harvesting, epidemiology and the control of invasive species.
+My primary research interest is in the use of ecological theory in applied ecology and population management.
+I address issues in conservation, harvesting, epidemiology and the control of invasive species and epidemics.
 An in-depth ecological understanding is essential for successful management, and this research focus allows me to ask important ecological questions for species of special concern.
 For example, I address the ecological factors that make certain species successful invaders of specific communities, at the same time as examining the ways in which we can manipulate these factors to achieve management goals.
 My research focuses on population management in a variety of ways, including quantitative theoretical studies of real systems, purely theoretical studies that inform practical approaches, and empirical work.

 - B.A.
 (Hons.) in Physics at New College, Oxford, UK (1990).